cppwfs/readmesample/README.md

 2. In the run configuration of your tests select Environment tab.
 3. Click the new button
 4. In the name field enter, __spring_profiles_active__
-5. In the value field enter the profile you are using .for example: singlenode
+5. In the value field enter the profile you are using.
+For example: singlenode
 6. Click the ok button.
 7. Execute the tests via the "Run As"->"JUnit Tests" infrastructure.